bdchauvette/leipzig.js/README.md

 </div>
 ```

-If the class names of the last three options &ndash; `class.freeTranslation`,
+If the class names of the last three options &ndash; `classes.freeTranslation`,
-`class.original`, and `class.noAlign` &ndash; are manually added to the html
+`classes.original`, and `classes.noAlign` &ndash; are manually added to the html
 markup, they will be skipped by the Leipzig.js glosser during parsing, and will
 not be word-aligned with the other text.

 **NB:** If a line is manually skipped by adding the
-`class.noAlign` class, it might interfere with the automated Free Translation and
+`classes.noAlign` class, it might interfere with the automated Free Translation and
 Original Language line detection.
 If this happens, you will have to manually
 add the relevant classes to the underlying markup.